An equivariant index theorem for hypoelliptic operators: Introduction

+Finally, one shows that a periodic cyclic cohomology class, which computes the index, can be associated to such an operator.
+This is done by constructing an algebraic JLO formula, which is an adaptation of the usual ingredients of the JLO cocycle \cite{JLO} to this context.
+Hence, this class may be viewed as a formal analogue of the Chern character in K-homology.
+The fact that generalized Dirac operators are \emph{diffeomorphism invariant} finally explains why we can extend these constructions to the equivariant setting without any restriction on the group action, following \cite{Per2014}.
+All these ideas can be set up without major problems to foliations and Heisenberg symbols.
+Some new subtleties appear in the present paper though : since we do not suppose that $EG$ be a manifold here, we have to deal with certain technical issues.
+One of them is that we have to work with with non-metric connections. \\

-These steps being accomplished, we compute the JLO cocycle for two different Dirac operators, the first one gives the Radul cocycle of the pseudodifferential extension, the second one gives the Poincar\'e dual of the equivariant Todd class.
-The usual homotopy arguments from the original JLO formula apply verbatim there, thus giving the theorem. \\
+Back to foliations, Theorem \ref{intro thm equivariant index} is proved by computing the JLO cocycle for two different Dirac operators : the first one gives the Radul cocycle of the pseudodifferential extension, while the second one gives the equivariant Todd class.
+Usual homotopy arguments from the original JLO formula apply verbatim there, and allows us to conclude the proof.
+Contrary to what happens in the ordinary JLO setup, the calculations are completely algebraic, because our JLO cocycles are built from a Wodzicki-type residue and therefore directly extract terms up to a finite order in formal symbols. \\